 NOTE: If you wish to change your allocation basis for a particular cost center, you must make a written request to your intermediary for approval of the change and submit reasonable justification for such change prior to the beginning of the cost reporting period for which the change is to apply.
 The effective date of the change is the beginning of the cost reporting period for which the request has been made.
-(See CMS Pub.
+(See HCFA Pub.
 15-I, §2313.)

+Except for non-PPS providers, unless there is a change in ownership, the hospital must continue the same cost finding methods (including its cost finding bases) in effect in the hospital's last cost reporting period ending on or before October 1, 1991.
+(See 42 CFR 412.302(d).)
 If there is a change in ownership, the new owners may request that the intermediary approve a change in order to be consistent with their established cost finding practices.
-(See CMS Pub.
+(See HCFA Pub.
 15-I, §2313.)

-Lines 1 through 28-On Worksheet K-5, Part II, for all cost centers to which the general service cost center is being allocated, enter that portion of the total statistical base applicable to each.
+Lines 1 through 28.--On Worksheet K-5, Part II, for all cost centers to which the general service cost center is being allocated, enter that portion of the total statistical base applicable to each.

-Line 29--Enter the total of lines 1 through 28 for each column.
-The total in each column must be the same as shown for the corresponding column on Worksheet B-1, line 93.
+Line 29.--Enter the total of lines 1 through 28 for each column.
+The total in each column must be the same as shown for the corresponding column on Worksheet B-1, line 25.